-The EOS R launched with two native RF lenses; as of today there are four native lenses available, with the Canon lens roadmap promising that a total of ten will be released by the end of 2019.
+While the EOS R launched with two native RF lenses, as of September there are eight native lenses available for the mount, with Canon promising that two more will be released by the end of 2019.

 Current Canon RF lenses

 The Canon EOS R was bundled with this lens at launch, and that kit lens designation belies how good this optic really is.
 The first zoom, and the first stabilized lens, for the RF mount, it's a great all-round performer.

 Arriving at the tail end of 2018, this is a great example of the kind of optic that simply wasn't possible on the EF mount.
 Though a formidable tool for professionals, this bulky, heavy lens feels a little mismatched with the current R system bodies.